 In coconut oil, lauric acid is known to keep hair more healthy than other fatty acids will.
 This acid can be used to improve the appearance and health of a dog’s fur.
-It can also help to fight off pests thanks to its antimicrobial effects, which prevent a dog from being infected by an ectoparasite like mange mites, ticks, and fleas.
+It can also help to fight off pests thanks to its antimicrobial effects, which prevent a dog from being infected by an ectoparasite.
+This means it can be a part of home remedies for dog mange as well as mites, ticks, and fleas.
 Plus, it can help to eliminate these same pests in a dog that has already been infected.

 Studies have shown that dogs that were treated with shampoo made out of coconut oil have better-wound healing abilities if they have an ectoparasite bite, which is probably associated with the ability of coconut oil to inhibit the growth of bacteria.
 Plus, coconut oil can also kill fungi, bacteria, and viruses in studies.

 Risks Associated with Using Coconut Oil on Dogs